Professor of Law and

 JD, 1994, Yale Law School

-Professor Eisenberg came to the law school as a Visiting Assistant Professor of Law in 2007 and has taught Civil Procedure, Legal Analysis & Writing, Employment Discrimination, and the Workers’ Rights Clinic.
+Professor Eisenberg came to the law school as a Visiting Assistant Professor of Law in 2007 and has taught civil procedure, legal analysis and writing, employment discrimination, and the Workers’ Rights Clinic.
 She currently teaches the Mediation Clinic.
-She enjoys teaching law students to be creative problem solvers for their clients and communities.

-Regulation by Amicus: The Department of Labor's Policymaking in the Courts, Florida Law Review (forthcoming 2013).
+Regulation by Amicus: The Department of Labor's Policymaking in the Courts, 65 Florida Law Review 1223 (2013).
+[Full Text]

 Stopped at the Starting Gate: The Overuse of Summary Judgment in Equal Pay Cases, 57 New York Law School Law Review 815 (2013).
 [Full Text]